 These are techniques to be handled with care.
 The key to success lies in knowing as much as possible “who” your customers are, how they behave, what they want, what they’re looking for, and, above all, what they might look for or want.

-3 tips to design effective upselling and cross-sell actions in the travel sector
+3 tips to increase revenue with up-sell and cross-sell actions in the travel sector

-Here is what you need to know to design effective upselling and cross-sell actions for your business.
+Here is what you need to know to increase revenue with up-sell and cross-sell actions for your business.

 1. Pay attention to the customer journey

-The first step to create and seize upselling and cross-selling opportunities is to analyze your customer’s journey.
+The first step to increase revenue with up-sell and cross-sell is to analyze your customer’s journey.
 In the Travel sector, this is more than ever a digital journey.